What Beginner Weaving Supplies do you Need to Create your First Woven Wall Hanging?

 If you buy supplies that work well from the beginning, this will save you so much frustration with your weaving and make the whole process so much more enjoyable.

 One of the first stages of your weaving journey will be getting your head around what loom to use.
 There are all sorts of looms available for weaving beginners.
 But I always prefer keeping things nice and simple!

 I typically use a simple handheld frame loom, and this suits my style of weaving well.
 When looking for a frame loom to use, it should be small enough so you can comfortably weave with it on your lap.

 But you may be wondering… what is a frame loom?

 A frame loom is a rectangular fixed-frame loom, which is usually held on the portrait.
 This type of loom is widely used worldwide for beginners.

 As a beginner in weaving, a frame loom is a wonderful place to start.
 You’ll be amazed by the varied and beautiful woven wall hangings you can make using this loom.
-When it comes to sourcing a frame loom, you can either buy one, or you can even make your own DIY loom!
+When it comes to sourcing a frame loom, you can either buy one, or you can even make your own DIY Beginner Frame Loom!

 Warp thread is the vertical thread that forms the structure which you’ll weave upon.
 For this, I would suggest using a strong, non-stretchy cotton thread.

 I use 100% Cotton Warping Thread, available at our Clever Poppy Shop, and I’ve found that it works really well.

 These are the horizontal threads that you weave backward and forwards with to make up your woven wall hanging.